 Equal Justice America Legal Services Fellowship

 These fellowships are for first and second year law students who will be working for organizations providing direct civil legal services for the poor.
 This means that positions that are strictly policy focused are not eligible.
 The fellowships are for up to $4,000 and the position may take place anywhere in the United States provided that the hiring organization is a non-profit organization providing direct civil legal services to the poor.
 To apply, students must send a cover letter describing their commitment and interest in providing legal services to the poor, a resume, two letters of recommendation, and an employment confirmation letter from the hiring organization.
 For additional information about the Legal Service Fellowships, please see Equal Justice America's website.
-Deadline: March 25, 2024.
+Deadline: March 24, 2025.

 Goodwin Procter 1L Diversity Fellowships

 National law firm Goodwin Procter LLP, a national law firm, provides diverse first year law students with awards of $10,000 each, to help cover expenses while working in a public interest law position during the summer after the first year of law school.
 For more information, see the posting on Symplicity or their website.
-Deadline: February 2, 2024.
+Deadline: January 31, 2025.

 Michael Maggio Immigrants' Rights Summer Fellowships

 The Fellowship will be awarded to one law student each summer to work on a student-initiated project.
 Students must submit a project proposal with an organization willing to host the student for 10 weeks and provide a $1,000 stipend.
 The $1,000 amount may be paid by the host organization or may be provided by the law student through other means, e.g., law school public interest funding, independent fundraising, etc. The Maggio Immigrants' Rights Fellowship will provide an additional $3,500 stipend for a total award of $4,500.
 For more information, visit the Maggio Fellowship website.
-Deadline: February 16, 2024.
+Previous Deadline: February 16, 2024.

 National Lawyers Guild Haywood Burns Fellowship

 Fellowships may be completed with any existing organization whose mission addresses the needs of underserved individuals and groups.
 We encourage applicants to identify grassroots and non-traditional work opportunities for which there is a serious current societal need.
 This could be a small non-profit, a short-staffed community law firm, or an organizing campaign that needs legal assistance.
 The Haywood Burns Fellowships usually provide a rigorous legal experience as well as a political one.
 For more information and for application materials, see the National Lawyers Guild website.
-Deadline: January 2, 2024.
+Previous Deadline: January 4, 2025.

 Peggy Browning Fund Summer Internship

 The Peggy Browning Fund funds summer internships in labor-related organizations throughout the United States.
 Each fellowship will have a minimum $6,000 stipend for 10 weeks.
 Participating labor organizations and application materials are available at the Peggy Browning Fund website.
 A cover letter, resume and completed application form must be sent to each eligible work site to which you wish to apply.
 A copy of each completed application must also be sent to the Peggy Browning Fund.
 Both the Fund and the specific sites to which you are applying must have received your applications by the deadline.
 You can apply for up to seven positions.
 Deadlines are rolling, so apply ASAP.
 The earlier you apply, the better your chances of obtaining an Internship.
-Deadline: January 12, 2024.

 Public Interest Law Initiative (PILI) Summer Internships

 For students interested in working in Chicago, this is a great opportunity to work in public interest law.
 PILI sponsors a Summer Internship Program for first and second year law students from across the country (note: most PILI interns have completed their second year of law school).
 Each summer, PILI funds dozens of internships at public interest law agencies in the Chicago metropolitan area.
 Agencies hosting Summer Interns receive grants to pay an intern for 10 full-time weeks of work.
 PILI ensures quality supervision by experienced lawyers at the agencies, provides a ten-week educational luncheon seminar series, and hosts social and networking events throughout the summer.
 The areas of law available include civil rights, immigration, poverty law, health law, and environmental law.
+Law students apply to the agencies directly through the PILI application.
+Deadlines are rolling beginning on November 1, so apply ASAP.
+The earlier you apply, the better your chances of obtaining an Internship.
+For an application and the list of placement agencies, see the PILI website.

 Robert Masur Fellowship in Civil Liberties

 The fellowship is open to first-year law students who intend to carry out significant activities during the summer (in between their first and second year) in the areas of civil rights and/or civil liberties.
 Fellows each receive a $3,000 honorarium.
 For more information see their website.
-Deadline: April 19, 2024.
+Deadline: April 18, 2025.

 Rural Summer Legal Corps